-Answers from Sandhya Pruthi, M.D.
+Answer From Sandhya Pruthi, M.D.

-If you have breast implants, the new findings aren't a call to change your treatment plan or to have your breast implants removed.
-Visit your doctor for routine medical care, and report any signs or symptoms — such as new breast swelling, lumps, pain or changes in breast shape — promptly.
+Any association between breast implants and cancer is concerning.
+Still, it's important to keep the potential risk in perspective.
+If you have breast implants, the findings aren't a call to change your treatment plan or to have your breast implants removed.
+Visit your doctor for routine checkups, and report any signs or symptoms — such as new or persistent breast swelling, lumps, pain or changes in breast shape — promptly.

 See more Expert Answers

 - Breast implant-associated anaplastic large cell lymphoma (BIA-ALCL).
 U.S. Food and Drug Administration. https://www.fda.gov/medicaldevices/productsandmedicalprocedures/implantsandprosthetics/breastimplants/ucm239995.htm.
 Accessed May 31, 2018.